fabianochagas/datadog-agents-python/README.md

 It tests if the port responds and tries to log in.
 This is useful to simulate the application's function that needs to access the FTP server.

-on the file wms_check_param.json you add the proper information thaa will be used by the agent
+on the file wms_check_param.json you add the proper information that will be used by the agent

 {
     "ftpserver_host": "192.168.0.28",